mamedsk/mamedsk/README.md

 - 👋 Hi, I’m @mamedsk
-- 👀 I’m interested in IT
+- 👀 I’m a software engineer
-- 🌱 I’m currently learning JAVA
+- 🌱 JAVA oriented developer
-- 📫 How to reach me IG @its_memhmd
+- 📫 How to reach me IG @its_mimhmd

 <!---
 mamedsk/mamedsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.